 The Fruit and Leaf of a Fig Tree

 Artist/maker unknown, India

-LabelToward the end of the eighteenth century, before the advent of photography, British patrons in India commissioned Indian painters to make images of local flora and fauna.
-Following the precedents of British wildlife and botanical illustration, these images document species with scientific precision.
-Usually the subject floats on a plain paper background and often, as here, shows several stages or aspects in the same illustration.
-Written in English on the reverse of this unfinished painting is "Ficus Macrophylla, from Napaul."
-Common in central and western Nepal as well as other parts of Asia, Ficus macrophylla bears fruit in clusters on spurs that protrude from the branches.
+Toward the end of the eighteenth century, British officials living in India commissioned Indian painters to make images of local flora and fauna.
+Following the precedents of British wildlife and botanical illustration, these pictures document species with scientific precision.
+Usually the subject floats on a plain paper background and several views are included in the same illustration.
+Identified in the English inscription on the reverse, Ficus macrophylla is a type of fig tree common in central and western Nepal as well as other parts of Asia, which bears fruit in clusters from spurs that protrude from the branches.
 Natural history drawings were not only beautiful works of art, but also an effective way to promote the wonders of the subcontinent.
 As a result, a whole range of actual specimens were imported to European parks and gardens, and Indian flora and fauna were transformed into favorite ornamental motifs for British fabrics and decorative objects.